-We were able to obtain results only from 24 of the 37 fish in the sample because of problems with DNA quality.
-Among the fish from which we could obtain results, PINE fragments characteristic of only westslope cutthroat trout were detected.
-With a sample size of 24, we have a 94% chance of detecting as little as a one percent rainbow trout or an 85% chance of detecting as little as a one percent Yellowstone cutthroat trout genetic contribution to the population.
-Lower Three Eagles Lake, therefore, appears to contain a non-hybridized westslope cutthroat trout population.
+PINE fragments characteristic of only westslope cutthroat trout were detected in the sample.
+With the sample size of 27, we have about a 96% chance of detecting as little as a one percent rainbow trout and about an 89% chance of detecting as little as a one percent Yellowstone cutthroat trout genetic contribution to a hybrid swarm.
+Thus, we can not reasonably exclude the possibility that the Henry Creek population may be slightly hybridized with Yellowstone cutthroat trout.
+Despite this uncertainty, unless future data indicate otherwise the conservative approach would be to consider the population non-hybridized westslope cutthroat trout.